amirh0ss3in/SoME4/script.md

-# This weird approximation solves an impossible problem
+# How a Leap of Faith solved an imppossible problem

 (intro music)